mitexleo/fediroma/docs/docs/installation/otp_redhat_en.md

 Using your custom OTP build, you will not be able to update the installation using the `pleroma_ctl update` command.
 Running this command would overwrite your install with an OTP release from the main Akkoma repository, which will break your install.

 Instead, you will have to rebuild your OTP release every time there are updates, then manually move it to where your Akkoma installation is running, overwriting the old OTP release files.
-Make sure to stop the Akkoma-BE server before overwriting any files!
+Make sure to stop the Akkoma-be server before overwriting any files!

 After that, run the `pleroma_ctl migrate` command as usual to perform database migrations.